@ Dr Sarah J. Buckley 2005 www.sarahbuckley.com

 Previously published in The Mother magazine, UK, issue number 3, autumn 2002

 Elimination Communication (EC)- also known as Infant Potty Training (IPT), Elimination Timing (ET) and Natural Infant Hygiene- is how most babies are brought up around the world.
-This ‘method’, which is so obvious in most cultures that it needs no name, involves the mother and baby becoming attuned and communicative so that the mother knows when the baby needs to eliminate- pee or poo.
+This ‘method’, which is so obvious in most cultures that it needs no name, involves the mother and baby becoming attuned and communicative so that the mother (and/or other caregivers) know when the baby needs to eliminate- pee or poo.

 I first heard the phrase Elimination Communication when my fourth baby Maia Rose was 3 months old, and a friend pointed me towards an EC website.
 I was very excited about it as I had read in a letter to Mothering magazine (US) a few years earlier, that African women cue their babies to eliminate with a ‘psss’ sound, and I had begun to do this with Maia from birth.
 I was drawn to the idea of a deeper physical and psychic connection with my baby, and EC felt closer to our genetic imprint.
 The first time I tried it, I held Maia (aged 3 months) over the laundry tub, and made the ‘psss’ noise.
 To my delight, she peed straight away, and we have been doing it ever since.

 It has been more rewarding for our family than I could have imagined.
 It has given us more skin-to-skin contact, less washing, no diaper/nappy rash, and, best of all, a deeper respect for Maia’s abilities and a finer attunement to her rhythms.
 There is obviously less waste and a better time for Mother Earth; and it’s fun!
 After having three babies in diapers/nappies , I have been constantly delighted at Maia’s ability to communicate her needs, and to keep telling me until I get it.